 The Bay View Trail

 Turn right onto the paved Pinole Point Trail, which passes through some shady picnic areas.
 This is the park’s most popular trail, and a shuttle runs along it taking people to and from the pier.
-Although it’s quite an enjoyable trail, take the quieter Owl Alley Trail, which runs through an open meadow before turning into a stately eucalyptus-lined allee.
+Although it’s very enjoyable, take the quieter Owl Alley Trail, which runs through an open meadow before turning into a stately eucalyptus-lined allée.

 The Owl Alley Trail